 Mail order is a popular option, especially if you are in need of a large number of birds or have your heart set on a specific variety.
-(For instance, I REALLY want a Buff Orpington.
-I think they are beautiful but I’ll be darned if I’ve been able to get a chick locally!)
 Some popular and reputable mail order sources include:

-We use pine shavings – http://amzn.to/1gujPV1 in our brooder but you can use a variety of different things.
+We use pine shavings – Living World Pine Shavings in our brooder but you can use a variety of different things.
 We’ve used paper shavings before and they work well.
-I’ve also heard of using dry straw.
-I believe pine shavings are the most highly recommended, but be sure they are pine and not cedar or some other hard wood.
-From what I understand, the oils that exist in hard woods can be bad for chickens.
+You can also use dry straw.
+Pine shavings are the most highly recommended, but be sure they are pine and not cedar or some other hardwood.
+From what we understand, the oils that exist in hardwoods can be bad for chickens.

-I’ve written a post in the past on our brooder that my husband constructed from a large plastic tote.
+We have written a post in the past on our brooder that is constructed from a large plastic tote.
 It is good for a small number of chicks, easy to find the supplies and simple to make.
-Below is a picture of our chicks in our plastic brooder.

 It is also common to hear of people using a cardboard box.
 You can see below that we started with a cardboard box the first time.
 We quickly ditched that method though because chick poop can be wet and they were also very messy with their water dish.
 The box was destroyed rather quickly.